 Absolutely not!
 Anyone that has the drive to explore can set off on a trail inside Joshua Tree National Park.
 There are numerous books, websites, and facebook groups that can answer questions and make suggestions on what to do and when.
 There are, of course, a few very good reasons to hire a guide:

 Absolutely.
 Wandering Mojave Hiking Services would be happy to provide the support you need for routes you already have in mind.
-Just let us know what you’re interested in and we’ll make sure the route is right for you and that the way finding happens as it should.
+Just let us know what you’re interested in and we’ll make sure the route is right for you and that the wayfinding happens as it should.

 The Mojave Desert is an arid climate.
 This means that even if it’s cold it is still dry and moisture is easily whisked away from your body by even the most gentle breeze.
 For Half Day hikes we consider two liters as the minimum.
-For Full Day hikes a minimum of 3 liters should be carried.
+For Full Day hikes a minimum of 3-4 liters should be carried.
 These amounts may increase during the warmer months.
 Depending on the situation and group size, the Lead Guide may be able to carry extra water so you can stay as hydrated as you need while hiking.

 When physically exerting yourself you need a blend of protein, carbohydrates, and salts.
 See the following for what Wandering Mojave Hiking Services suggest for Half Day and Full Day outings so that you’re not hungry while out in the landscape.
 When you make an inquiry with Wandering Mojave you'll be provided with a Prep Guide that outlines this information.